 The UUF applies only to the frontage of a parcel within an Underground Utility District.
 It provides for a credit for other improvements already constructed on the site.
 If the cost of the proposed improvements is less than 25% of the replacement cost of the existing construction, no UUF is required.
 If the cost of the proposed improvements is greater than 75% of the replacement cost of the existing construction, the entire UUF is required.
-If the cost of the proposed improvements is between 25% and 75% of the replacement cost of the existing construction, the UUF fee is pro-rated for that percentage.
+If the cost of the proposed improvements is between 25% and 75% of the replacement cost of the existing construction, the replacement cost of the existing construction, the replacement cost of the existing construction.
 If a parcel is subdivided, the entire UUF is due for the original parcel frontage(s).